needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/xr-device-simulator-overview.md

+---
+uid: xri-xr-device-simulator-overview
+---
-# XR Device Simulator overview
+# XR Device Simulator

 The XR Device simulator is a runtime utility that is included as part of the Samples add-on in this package.
 This utility lets you simulate user inputs from plain key presses (be it from a keyboard and mouse combo or a controller) to drive the XR headset and controller devices in the scene.